swarmee/partySearch/readme.md

 #### Simple Aggregations (event level characteristics)
 Aggregations at the top level of the document structure is also super simple.
 An example has been provided below.
 It aggregates the number of sales per month.
-You'll note that the response size has been set to zero, the reason being is that if you do not set the size to zero, the reponse will include the requsted aggregation and ten documents.
+You'll note that the response size has been set to zero, the reason being is that if you do not set the size to zero, the response will include the requested aggregation and ten documents.

 ```<./dsl-queries>curl -H 'Content-Type: application/json' -XGET 'http://localhost:9200/real-estate-sales/_search?pretty' -d @sales-per-month-aggregation.dsl```